jonmsawyer/site-tools/tumblrgetpics/README.md

 This app will run on Linux, Mac, and Windows.
-Unfortunately, Windows doesn't have `symlinks` so Windows can't utilize the full intended power of `flgetpics`.
+Unfortunately, Windows doesn't have `symlinks` so Windows can't utilize the full intended power of `tumblrgetpics`.
 But, never fret.

 Running the app
 ---------------